gabecano4308/calculus-visualized/README.md

 # Calculus Visualizations Project

 Welcome to the Calculus Visualizations project!
 This repository contains interactive Jupyter notebooks that visualize fundamental calculus concepts using Python and popular libraries like NumPy and Matplotlib.
-Whether you're a student learning calculus or a curious mind exploring mathematical concepts, these visualizations will help you grasp complex ideas in an intuitive way.
+Whether you're a student learning calculus or a curious mind exploring mathematical concepts, these notebooks aim to explain complex ideas in an intuitive way.

 ## Table of Contents